kanflo/ADS-B-funhouse/README.md

 If you often see aircrafts that are not found in the above databases you can add them manually to your own database and tell adsbclient.py to search it too using the argument `--myplanedb`.
 Invoking adsbclient.py with a non existent database will create and initialize the database in the specified file.

-The following arguments are supported:
+The following arguments are supported by adsbclient.py:

 | Key                  | Description                                                       |
 | -------------------- | ----------------------------------------------------------------- |
 | --help               | well...
-| --radar-name    | name of radar, used as topic string /adsb/NAME/json
+| --radar-name NAME    | name of radar, used as topic string /adsb/NAME/json
-| --mqtt-host     | MQTT broker hostname
+| --mqtt-host HOST     | MQTT broker hostname
-| --mqtt-port     | MQTT broker port number (default 1883)
+| --mqtt-port PORT     | MQTT broker port number (default 1883)
-| --dump1090-host | dump1090 hostname
+| --dump1090-host HOST | dump1090 hostname
-| --dump1090-port | dump1090 port number (default 30003)
+| --dump1090-port PORT | dump1090 port number (default 30003)
 | --verbose            | Verbose output
-| --basestationdb | BaseStation SQLite DB
+| --basestationdb DB   | BaseStation SQLite DB
-| --myplanedb     | Your own SQLite DB with the same structure as BaseStation.sqb where you can add planes missing from the BaseStation db
+| --myplanedb DB       | Your own SQLite DB with the same structure as BaseStation.sqb where you can add planes missing from the BaseStation db

 ## proxclient.py